nebari-dev/nebari-docs/docs/docs/faq.md

 flit install -s
 ```

+If the package requires build tools like `gcc` and `cmake`, remember that you can create a conda environment through the conda-store UI that includes the build tools, then just activate the environment and install the package locally.

 It's important to note that packages installed this way aren't available to the Dask workers.
 See our [Dask tutorial][dask-tutorial] for more information.

 ## Can I modify the `.bashrc` file on Nebari?